oatlog/oatlog/doc/extended_abstract/main.typ

 = Using oatlog

-As a consequence of egglog's popularity it is natural for oatlog to be interfaced with using the egglog language.
+As a consequence of egglog's popularity, it is natural for oatlog to be interfaced with using the egglog language.
 Concretely, one passes a string literal or S-expression directly to the `oatlog::compile_egraph!` procedural macro which generates a concrete `Theory` type that the surrounding program can interact with.
 A full example is provided in @appendix_example.